MOVING platform: Videolectures.NET Chapters

 Enter your e-mail into the 'Cc' field, and we will keep you updated with your request's status.

-For now, the fragments are accessible only for some lectures in VideoLectures.NET (testing phase); see for instance the lecture on deep learning.
+The fragments are accessible for 8896 video lectures in VideoLectures.NET; see for instance the lecture on deep learning or the lecture about fighting the tuberculosis pandemic using ML.
 The fragments are presented as "chapters" to the right of the video player window, and can serve as a tool to find particular video parts easier and faster.
 Lectures at VideoLectures.NET are mostly from half an hour to an hour long, but if a user is interested only in a specific part of a lecture, the enabled fragments (chapters) will ease finding and consuming the desired parts of the learning materials.
 In the future, the fragments will be added to all lectures.
 To illustrate how the fragment-level information can be accessed and used, please watch the demo.

 For technical details on the lecture fragmentation method, and for accessing a new artificially-generated dataset of synthetic video lecture transcripts that has been created and released by MOVING, based on real VideoLectures.NET data, see .